-University Career Services welcomes you to the Fall 2020 semester.
+University Career Services welcomes you to the Spring 2021 semester.
 Professional career advisors and engaging programs are fully available to guide our students as they develop their career readiness skills and explore their options in an increasingly virtual environment.
 We connect talented St. John’s students to a vast network of local, regional and global employer partners and more than 190,000 alumni.
 Whether on campus or on-line, we are here so reach out to us today.

 University Career Services provides programs and services that create opportunities for students, alumni, faculty and employers to engage in mutually beneficial partnerships that meet the needs of an evolving and global workforce.